mgbmix/mgbmix/content/SUBTYPES/Bad News.md

 ### Unique Plot Twist Effect

-- When any Plot Twist of the Bad News subtype is activated, each player must discard one card from their Hand if possible.
+- When any Plot Twist of the Bad News subtype is activated, each player puts the top three (3) cards of their newsfeed into their history.